cran-task-views/Agriculture/draft_agricultural_ctv.md

   The task views for [Econometrics](https://cran.rstudio.com/web/views/Econometrics.html), [Empirical Finance](https://cran.r-project.org/web/views/Finance.html), and [TimeSeries](https://cran.r-project.org/web/views/TimeSeries.html) provide information on packages and tools relevant to agriculture economics.

-### Agrometerology
+### Agrometeorology

+The [Hydrology CRAN Task View](https://cran.r-project.org/web/views/Hydrology.html) has many resources for accessing and processing weather and climate data.
 [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.
-The [agromet][] package includes a series of functions to calculate climatic and hydrological indices and statistics from tidy data.
-United States weather data from NOAA can be accessed with [rnoaa][].
-Historic U.S. climate data from the [PRISM Climate Group](https://www.prism.oregonstate.edu/) can be accessed with [prism][].
-Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometerological indicators can be downloaded and extracted using [ag5Tools][].
+Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using [ag5Tools][].

 ### Agronomic trials

 #### Experimental design

   The package [agricolae][] provides extensive resources for the planning and analysis of planned field experiments.
 The CRAN task for [ExperimentalDesign](https://cran.rstudio.com/web/views/Econometrics.html) provide additional information on experimental design for a wide variety of research problems. [desplot][] is for plotting maps of agricultural trials laid out in grids.
+[DiGGer][] was developed for rectangular field trials; it's purpose is to help users determine the optimal experimental design based on the treatment structure and number of replicates.

 #### High throughput phenotyping (HTP)